 - are accompanied by a guide dog

-A pick-up point/meeting point is a place outside or inside the airport building where passengers with reduced mobility can notify of their arrival at the airport, and request an escort.
+A pick-up point/meeting point is a place outside or inside the airport building where passengers with reduced mobility can notify of their arrival at the airport, and request special assistance.
 You are then helped from the pick-up point or check-in hall to the gate, and on board the aircraft to your seat.
-You can be escorted from either a pick-up point at the airport area, or by the check-in hall.
+You can be assisted from either a pick-up point at the airport area, or by the check-in hall.

 Check in advance with the airline how long before departure you need to be at the airport.
-Large airports have specific personnel who act as escorts.
-At smaller airports, escort services are carried out by personnel who also have other duties.
+Large airports have specific personnel who asisst you.
+At smaller airports, special assistance are carried out by personnel who also have other duties.

-In order to receive an escort, you must report to a pick-up point at least two hours prior to the stated departure time, or at the check-in hall at least one hour prior to departure time.
+In order to receive special assistance, you must report to a pick-up point at least two hours prior to the stated departure time, or at the check-in hall at least one hour prior to departure time.
 In certain cases, the reporting time can be decided in advance by the airline or tour operator in consultation with the airport.

 For longer distances, certain airlines may request that people with reduced mobility travel together with somebody who can provide assistance during the flight.
-On request of the passenger, an accompanying assistant is to be able to provide necessary escort services at the airport as well as when boarding and disembarking.
+On request of the passenger, an accompanying assistant is to be able to provide necessary special assistance at the airport as well as when boarding and disembarking.